-Heat a small skillet over medium heat and fry the bacon pieces until golden and crisp, about 5 minutes.
-Transfer the bacon with a slotted spoon to a paper towel to drain.
-Reserve the rendered bacon fat.
+Heat a large skillet over medium heat and fry the bacon pieces until golden and crisp, about 5 minutes.
+Reserve the bacon fat in the skillet and transfer the bacon with a slotted spoon to a paper towel-lined plate to drain.

-Arrange the scallops so they lay flat and are evenly spaced on a flat plate or large pie pan.
-Pat them completely dry with a paper towel.
-Heat the bacon fat in a large skillet over high heat.
-Season the scallops with salt and pepper to taste.
-When the fat is hot, invert the plate of scallops over the skillet so the scallops fall into the pan all at once.
-Sear the scallops, undisturbed, until they are golden brown on the bottom, about 3 minutes.
-Turn the scallops and cook for 1 minute more.
-Turn off the heat, add the lemon zest and juice, parsley, and reserved bacon pieces, and toss to combine.
+Cook the scallops, undisturbed, over high heat until they are golden brown on the bottom, about 3 minutes.
+Flip the scallops and cook for 1 minute more.
+Turn off the heat, add the lemon zest and juice, parsley and reserved bacon pieces and toss to combine.
 Divide the scallops among 4 plates or a serving platter and serve immediately.

 Often scallops are soaked in a phosphate solution to extend their shelf life.
 This water logs the scallops and makes them difficult to saute.
 Ask for "dry" scallops -- ones that are chemical free -- since they taste better and are easier to cook.